Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Any plans for underwater mechanics? https://www.youtube.com/watch?v=nQplpfNLru8
 * Q&A: Is terraforming possible any time in the future? https://www.youtube.com/watch?v=_fE2dbyaJZg
 * Q&A: Procedural generation of the World? https://www.youtube.com/watch?v=q6tkuGjM4zY

+## December 15th, 2020
+* Q&A: Are there hidden secrets and cameos in the game? https://www.youtube.com/watch?v=57Cc22ZK5aw
+* Q&A: Can we get turrets and more PvE? https://www.youtube.com/watch?v=sJnuRV0OGF0
+* Q&A: When are you going to expand the map? https://www.youtube.com/watch?v=axmmm-ituSg
+* Q&A: Will there be a Snow Biome? https://www.youtube.com/watch?v=iyhdKRg1b0A